tkmanabat/RoboMark/README.md

         </ul>
 </ol>

-This bot was made just for fun
+This bot was made just for fun, feel free to fork and use it as a basic template!

+##Note
 `The default prefix is : |`